closemarketing/debug-mo-translations/readme.txt

 [Official Repository GitHub](https://github.com/closemarketing/debug-mo-translations)

 == Changelog ==
+= 1.4 =
+*	Fix load self translations.
+*	PHP Coding standards by [mayakokits](https://github.com/mayakokits).

 = 1.3 =
 *	Contributions from pedromendonca (Thanks!): Better output in admin and frontend (see screenshots!).
 *	Make translatable the plugin.
 *	PHP Coding standards.
 *	New design for the plugin.

 = 1.2 =
 *	Contributions from pedromendonca (Thanks!): Use in_admin_footer and wp_frontend hooks instead of shutdown hook and Prepare plugin for i18n.